 The R1 requirement can no longer be satisfied through the Math Placement Exam.
 Passing the R1 exam (at least 12 out of 20 correct) will satisfy the R1 requirement for graduation but will not result in the awarding of any credits.
 There are, however, credit courses that will also satisfy the R1 requirement.

-A student ID and a #2 pencil are required.
-A calculator is recommended.
+A student does not need to sign up to take the exam.
+A UMass student ID card and a #2 pencil are required.
+A calculator is optional, but it cannot be attached to a cell phone.
+The exam is twenty multiple-choice questions.
+Students are given 75 minutes to complete the exam.
 There is no limit on the number of times a student may take this test.
 The focus of this exam is to measure knowledge of basic math skills.
 Topics include:

 - perimeter, area, volume